Twins' Gary Sanchez supports former teammate Miguel Andujar's trade request

 Pending returns

 The Twins will regain the services of several sidelined players after Monday's off day.
 Starting pitcher Joe Ryan threw a light bullpen after finishing his COVID-19 quarantine and should throw a more intense one either Monday or Tuesday.
-But Twins manager Rocco Baldelli said a rehab start might be necessary before Ryan takes the MLB mound again.
+But Twins manager Rocco Baldelli said a rehab start might be necessary before Ryan takes a major league mound again.

 Shortstop Carlos Correa, who tested positive for COVID-19 in Detroit this past week, made it back to Minnesota in a medevac plane and is in process of testing out of quarantine.
 Baldelli said Correa will surely need a couple days to regain game form, but he's hopeful that won't take too long.